ujjwaltwri/darwixai/README.md

 vaderSentiment
 gtts
 pyttsx3
-# Optional but recommended for best performance
+# Optional but recommended
 transformers
 torch
 textblob
-# Optional for premium voice quality
+# For Google Cloud TTS
 google-cloud-texttospeech
 Now, install everything with a single command:

+Bash
 pip install -r requirements.txt
 Note: The Hugging Face transformers library can be large.
 It's optional but required for the best emotion analysis.

 4. Configure Environment Variables

 Create a file named .env in the root of the project directory.
 This file will store your configuration and API keys.

+Code snippet
 # --- REQUIRED ---
 # No keys are strictly required to run, as the app falls back to free engines.

 # --- OPTIONAL ---
 # Set the default engines.
-Options are listed in the app.py file.
+Options are listed in the file.
 # EMOTION_ENGINE=ensemble  # (vader, huggingface, textblob, ensemble)
 # TTS_ENGINE=gtts          # (gtts, pyttsx3, google_cloud, macos_say)

 # To enable Google Cloud TTS, uncomment the following line and
 # point it to your JSON credentials file.
 # GOOGLE_APPLICATION_CREDENTIALS="/path/to/your/google-credentials.json"
 5. Run the Application

 Once the dependencies are installed and the .env file is configured, run the Flask application:

+Bash
 python app.py
 The application will start on a free port (usually 5000) and display the URL in the terminal.
 Open that URL in your web browser to use the Empathy Engine.

 🎨 Design Choices